JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/agentbasedmodelling.md

 On the downside, while Vahana supports spatial information, it is limited to discrete n-dimensional rasters, and it is less suitable for simulations where agents need to move extensively within these spaces.
 The requirement to express models as graphs is unconventional and may require a paradigm shift for those accustomed to more traditional agent-based modeling approaches.
 In addition, some ABMs, e.g., such as those where only a single agent can occupy a cell in a grid and can move (as in the Schelling model), are not easy to formulate in a parallel version at all.

-You can learn more about Vanaha.jl in:
+You can learn more about Vahana.jl in:

 - [Its announcement post](https://discourse.julialang.org/t/ann-vahana-jl-framework-for-large-scale-agent-based-models/102024)
 - [Its online documentation](https://s-fuerst.github.io/Vahana.jl/stable/)